-AVANT's cash and cash equivalents at December 31, 2006 were \$40,911,539.
-AVANT's working capital at December 31, 2006 was \$32,319,181.
-The Company incurred a loss of \$20,373,932 for the year ended December 31, 2006.
-AVANT believes that cash inflows from existing grants and collaborations, interest income on invested funds and our current cash and cash equivalents will be sufficient to meet estimated working capital requirements and fund operations beyond December 31, 2007.
+AVANT's cash and cash equivalents at December 31, 2007 were \$15,657,980.
+Its working capital at December 31, 2007 was \$6,579,548.
+AVANT incurred a loss of \$21,638,761 and net cash used in operations of \$19,302,986 for the year ended December 31, 2007.
+AVANT believes that cash inflows from existing grants and collaborations, interest income on invested funds and our current cash and cash equivalents will be sufficient to meet estimated working capital requirements and fund operations beyond December 31, 2008.
 The working capital requirements of AVANT are dependent on several factors including, but not limited to, the costs associated with research and development programs, pre-clinical and clinical studies, manufacture of clinical materials and the scope of collaborative arrangements.
-In February 2006, GlaxoSmithKline ("Glaxo"), AVANT's partner for the commercialization of the RotarixÒ vaccine, received approval from the European Commission to market this product in the European Union ("EU").
-This approval triggered a \$4 million milestone payment to AVANT from Glaxo.
-Further, under AVANT's agreement with an affiliate of Paul Royalty Fund II, L.P. ("PRF"), the market launch of RotarixÒ by Glaxo in the European Union market during 2006 led to a \$40 million milestone payment to AVANT from PRF.